Skip to main content

 Fiduciary Fraud Protection

 Fiduciary fraud — where a fiduciary steals or misuses a veteran's benefits — has been a persistent problem.
-The Veterans' Fiduciary Fraud Reimbursement Act (passed 2025) significantly strengthens protections:
+The Veterans' Fiduciary Fraud Reimbursement Act has been introduced in Congress to strengthen protections.
+If enacted, it would:

-• VA must repay stolen benefits in full to the veteran
+• Require VA to repay stolen benefits in full to the veteran

-• Reimbursement applies even if the veteran dies before the theft is discovered — funds go to the veteran's estate or beneficiaries
+• Apply reimbursement even if the veteran dies before the theft is discovered — funds would go to the veteran's estate or beneficiaries

-• This is a significant improvement over the previous system, where victims of fiduciary fraud had limited recourse
+• This would be a significant improvement over the current system, where victims of fiduciary fraud have limited recourse.
+Check congress.gov for the bill's current status

 Signs of Fiduciary Fraud